LibertyDSNP/example-client/.github/CONTRIBUTING.md

 # Contributing Guide

 ## Welcome
 Welcome to the example client for demonstrating the use of the DSNP (Distributed Social Networking Protocol) SDK.
 Thank you for opening this file and considering contributing to the project either by reporting issues or directly contributing code to the project!
+First, check out our project wide [Contributing Standards](https://github.com/LibertyDSNP/liberty-web/blob/main/CONTRIBUTING.md) and then read on below for specifics about this project.

 ## References
 In creating bug reports, feature requests, or pull requests it's important to be familiar and up to date with both: